sahil11129/Projects/WatsonX/Summarization using Watsonx.ai.md

 ## 2. Generate the Summary Using Watsonx.ai API (Notebook)

 Before we get started, make sure to create your personal API key (YOUR_ACCESS_TOKEN) on IBM Cloud.
 Check out the [documentation](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui) for a user-friendly guide on this important step.
+To execute these exercises, it's essential to set up and run a [Jupyter Notebook](https://github.com/sahil11129/Projects/blob/main/WatsonX/Summarisation%20%20Using%20WatsonX.ai.ipynb).

 2.1 Read the document